dmkenza/IndustrialTNT/README.md

 # IndustrialTNT

-This is minecraft mod for Fabric.
+This is a minecraft mod for Fabric.

 Add IndustrialTNT like from old IC2 mod which keeps items after explosion and helps to mine resources.